m-leskovic/react-cards/README.md

 # React-cards

-A sample app for managing credit cards.
+A sample app for managing credit cards with the help of CRUD operations.

 ## Table of contents
 * [Technologies](#technologies)